|For easy navigation, click on the links below, then the Back button on your browser to return to this list.|

 The story of how I healed my scar using castor oil

-THE SHORT VERSION: I successfully healed a four-year old deep burn scar on my leg by using castor oil.
+THE SHORT VERSION: I successfully healed a three-year old deep burn scar on my leg by using castor oil.
 Scroll down for photos galore.
 The end.

 THE LONG VERSION: In 2007, I accidentally burned my leg on a hot motorcycle exhaust pipe.
 Yes, I lead a very exciting life.
 The burn was on the inner calf of my right leg.
 My initial injury can be classified as a deep second-degree burn.